thecodingmachine/kickoff-docker-php/docs/mysql_workbench.md

 # Use MySQL Workbench to manage your database

-First, update the MySQL service in your `docker-compose-ym` file by adding:
+First, update the MySQL service in your `docker-compose-yml` file by adding:

 ```
 ports: